sancus-tee/sancus-core/README.md

 ## Overview

-Detailed README coming soon..
-For now, please refer to the Sancus [website](https://distrinet.cs.kuleuven.be/software/sancus/install.php) for installation instructions.
+Please refer to the Sancus [website](https://distrinet.cs.kuleuven.be/software/sancus/install.php) for installation instructions.